 The Greehey Scholars Program brings together diverse minds that create a rich academic and cultural environment thanks to the accessibility of the program’s application process.
 Students from all over Texas, the U.S. and the world have chosen St. Mary’s University as their collegiate home, each bringing something unique to the program.

-Not Just a Meet and Greet.
+It’s not just a meet and greet.
 At the start of each fall semester, there is an off-campus retreat in order to prepare the scholars for the upcoming year.

 The Greehey Scholars Program offers a generous scholarship for high-achieving students who are qualified, regardless of family or economic situation.
 It covers St. Mary’s University tuition for four years, as well as room and board.